SupaxInc/data-structure-and-algorithms/README.md

     - Contains end property to let us know that it was inserted as a word, helps for searches
 - Uses an array with a prefix sized amount of 26 to imitate the alphabet letters
     - Index is found by subtracting ASIIC value of “a” and the char we are on

+## 211 - Design Add and Search Words Data Structure

+**Brute Force:**  Create a list of all inserted words then search them 1 by 1

+- Time Complexity: O(n * l * m) where N is # of words, L is length of words, M length of word being searched if it contains wildcards (.)
+- Space Complexity: O(n)

+**Optimized Approach:** Create a trie

+- Time Complexity: O(n*26^L)
+    - Complexity explanation

+        Means for of *N* items, the algorithm might perform operations on all possible combinations of characters up to length *L*, with each character having 26 different choices (like the letters in the English alphabet).
+This complexity grows quickly with *L*, as every additional character multiplies the number of possibilities by 26

+- Space Complexity: O(n)

+**Solution:**

+**Unique uses:**

+- Uses backtracking or DFS to go back up a node to check other children nodes in a Trie if the search has failed for the child node we went down

 # Heap/Priority Queues